DavidWAbrahams/MachineBall/README.md

 python keras_lstm.py
 ```

 This will read the previously generated data and train a multi-layer bidirectional LSTM to predict game winners.
 The model is saved to disk for later use.
+It achieves ~66% accuracy when trained on all games from 2017-2019

 ## Authors